thelunararmy/youtubewatcher/README.md

 ## How?
 Clone the repo.

 Create a `found` folder under src and then a `HD` folder inside found.

 Open the stream on an empty part of your desktop.

 Edit `src` line 17 to put the video inside the capture box.

 Tweak the values on lines 20 to 24 as needed.

 If something moves (or differs) from the first frame of the video feed then it should be detected.

+If something is detected in the frame then that frame is saved in `found/HD`.

 ## Results ?
 With a little tweaking it can find movement and track it pretty well as long as the background doesnt change too much.
 Here are some of the Pokemon I found during the Galar Streaming event.